Type of Journey

 LRK, in the Rann of Kutch Seasonal Salt Marsh bio-geographic zone, represents the dry and arid mudflats of the Luni River.
 It covers north-western Gujarat and southern Pakistan’s Sindh.
 The province’s vegetation comprises grass and dry, thorny scrub.

-The Little Rann of Kutch is famous as the natural habitat of the endangered Indian Wild Ass.
-During the drives, travelers can also spot the Nilgai, the largest antelope in India.
-Some other animals that are seen in the Sanctuary include the Indian Wolf, the Indian and White-footed Desert Foxes, the Golden Jackal, the Striped Hyena, the Desert, Jungle, and Fishing Cat, and smaller mammals like hares, hedgehogs, gerbil and field mice.
-The desert-dwelling reptiles in the Rann include the Spiny-tailed Lizard.
+The Little Rann of Kutch is well-known for being the home to the imperiled Indian Wild Ass.
+The Nilgai, India’s largest antelope, can also be seen on the drives.
+The Indian Wolf, Indian and White-footed Desert Foxes, Golden Jackal, Striped Hyena, Desert, Jungle, and Fishing Cat, as well as smaller mammals including hares, hedgehogs, gerbils, and field mice, are some more animals that can be spotted in the Sanctuary.
+The Spiny-tailed Lizard is one of the desert-dwelling reptiles found in the Rann.

 The Little Rann of Kutch is undoubtedly a bird watcher’s paradise, but during December and January, it sores to unmatched beauty.
 The fauna list continues with the hoopoe-lark, the Indian courser, the short-eared owl, the McQueen’s bustard, the peregrine falcon, the desert warbler, the greater and lesser flamingo, the Stolickza’s bush chat, the common crane, the long-legged buzzard, the sandgrouse, the greater short-toed lark, and the highly-threatened cream-colored courser.